paulsuh/pytest-scenario-files/README.md

 ```

 You can then access the data from the files via the fixtures defined in
 those files.
-A common use case is to manage test case inputs and
+The most common usage is to manage test case inputs and
 expected results.
 This allows the developer to change and add test cases
 without making changes to the test code.